 Parasomnias are unusual episodes or behaviors occurring during sleep which disturb the patient or others and this document addresses those that cause significant distress and therefore present for treatment.
 Violent or unusual night-time attacks may arise from deep non-REM sleep (night terrors and sleepwalking) or from REM sleep (sleep paralysis, severe recurrent nightmares, REM behaviour disorder) and treatments depend on which disorder is present.

 Night terrors (also called sleep terrors) are recurrent episodes of abrupt awakening from deep non-REM sleep, usually in first third of night, usually with a scream and signs of intense fear and autonomic arousal, and the patient is unresponsive to comforting.
 They may sit up in bed and sometimes engage in automatic behaviour associated with fear and escape.
 There is usually no detailed recall, and if the patient wakes from a terror (not common), there is confusion and disorientation and only a vague memory of fear.
-Night terrors are common in children with about a 30-40% having at least one episode and repeated episodes in about 5%.
+Night terrors are common in children with 30-40% having at least one episode and repeated episodes in about 5%.
 The peak age for these is at about 2-7 years with a gradual diminution up to early adolescence (Stallman & Kohler 2016).
 In some cases they persist into adult life; the prevalence in adults is unknown.
 Almost all adult patients have had night terrors or sleepwalking as a child (Crisp, 1996) there is a strong genetic component (Nguyen et al, 2008), and night terrors and sleepwalking in the same patient is fairly common.
 Sleepwalking alone probably has 15-20% lifetime prevalence.
 The main symptom is of automatic behaviour at night with the sufferer unresponsive to surroundings and other people.
-The behaviour is most commonly walking around but can include other behaviours which are highly familiar to the subject such as dressing, washing, making tea, arranging objects in the house.
-Some cases of sleepwalking seem related to use of certain drugs eg alcohol and hypnotics, especially zolpidem and triazolam, opiates (possibly related to sleep-disordered breathing) (Pressman et al 2007), or other sleep disorders such as sleep apnoea.
+The behaviour is most commonly walking around, but can include other behaviours which are highly familiar to the subject such as dressing, washing, making tea, arranging objects in the house.
+Some cases of sleepwalking seem related to use of certain drugs e.g. alcohol and hypnotics, especially zolpidem and triazolam, opiates (possibly related to sleep-disordered breathing) (Pressman et al 2007), or other sleep disorders such as sleep apnoea.
 It is rare for affected individuals to present for treatment, except if they have injured themselves or a partner, have put themselves into potential danger, or have excessive daytime fatigue because of night time disturbance.
-Another reason for presentation is anxiety and disruption of sleep of partner, family or housemates.

 Sleep paralysis, nightmares and REM sleep behaviour disorder (RBD) are disorders arising from REM sleep.
 Sleep paralysis and nightmares are recalled by the patient.
-REM behaviour episodes are sometimes recalled but more often only apparent to the bed partner. .
+REM behaviour episodes are sometimes recalled but more often only apparent to the bed partner.

 Sleep paralysis is a brief state of involuntary immobility usually occurring on waking from a night’s sleep or a nap (more rarely at sleep onset).
 It is often accompanied by dream imagery, sometimes of a frightening kind, and sometimes a feeling of chest tightness.
 It is attributed to waking abruptly from a REM sleep episode with the REM atonia persisting briefly.
 It appears to be more common in those with narcolepsy, and in those with irregular sleep-wake routine and after drinking alcohol.